Prescription Addiction Treatment

 What are the Risks of Painkiller Addiction?

 Each year over 40% of all opioid overdose deaths are caused by the misuse of painkillers.
-Painkiller abuse can involve using a higher dose than prescribed, using another person’s prescription, or mixing additional painkillers and alcohol.
+Painkiller abuse can involve using a higher dose than prescribed, using another person’s prescription, or mixing additional painkillers and other drugs and alcohol.
 The total overdose deaths caused by painkillers in 2016 was five times higher than it was in 1999.

 We take pride in finding the perfect substance abuse treatment program for each individual that contacts us.
 We take an in-depth look at your situation and provide you with a personalized treatment plan that suits your specific needs.